This is the multi-page printable view of this section. Click here to print.

 3.3 Source code compilation

-Please ensure that the wget command is installed before compiling the source code
+Please ensure that the wget/curl commands are installed before compiling the source code

-We could get HugeGraph source code in 2 ways: (So as the other HugeGraph repos/modules)
+Download HugeGraph source code in either of the following 2 ways (so as the other HugeGraph repos/modules):

 • download the stable/release version from the ASF site